hkustDB/Cquirrel-Frontend/README.md

 # gui-codegen
-The GUI and CodeGen for AJU.
+The GUI and CodeGen for Cquirrel.